erikdubbelboer/poki-pixijs-template/README.md

     This will start a local server at `http://localhost:8080/` to serve the `public/` directory and watch for changes in the `src/` directory.

+    You can now test your game by opening the [Poki Inspector](https://inspector.poki.dev/?game=external-http%253Alocalhost%253A8080) or [localhost](http://localhost:8080/) in your browser.

 4. For production, build the game:
     ```bash
     yarn build